mcsimenc/DerLab/SecretsOfTheDerLab.md

 # Secrets of the Der Lab
 ## Volume 1: Guide to Kepler: shortcuts and hidden passageways
 ### 1. Aliases and environment variables for scripting
 When developing a script it can be very help to slim down the time you spend typing in the same thing over and over and over and over and over and over and over and over again, which gets to be frustratingly boring! *However*, by using **secret shortcuts** you'll really slim down the time you will have to spend doing all that boring stuff, PLUS it will make you feel like a computer wizard.
-It will seem like magic to onlookers, who will say "Wait! what the heck did you just do?".
+It will seem like magic to onlookers, who just might say "Wait! what the heck did you just do there?".
 So give it a try!
 You might like it.

 #### 1. Aliases and environment variables